FCM Dinamo Onești: History

-promotion play-off held at Electro-Precizia Stadium in Săcele with a score of 1-0 through the golden goal.
+promotion play-off held at Electro-Precizia Stadium in Săcele with a score of 1–0 through the golden goal.

-In the following three seasons, FC Onești performed in the second division, each time occupying a place in the first half of the standings.

-In the first season, the Group from Trotuș finished in 5th place, in the second, Oneștenii ranked one position higher in 4th place, and in the summer of 1998, FC Onești promoted for the first time in Divizia A as a result of the 2nd place at the end of the season (after a fierce battle with Astra Ploiești, the series winner) and the win in the promotion play-off match, held at Nitramonia Stadium in Făgăraș, against Electroputere Craiova 2–1 through the golden goal of Ionel Iriza.
-The team coached by Professor Toader Șteț was composed of: M. Floria, B. Mandric, V. Jercălau, L. Achim, A. Artimon, I. Pârvu, A. Masati, C. Moldoveanu, Fl.
-Munteanu, L. Urâtu, Cl.
-Goiceanu, C. Bârsan, G. Gorga, I. Iriza, C. Decu and D. Oprea.
+In Divizia B, the team from the Trotuș River competed in Series I, finishing each time in the top half of the table, placing 5th in the first season and 4th in the 1996–97 campaign.
+In the summer of 1998, FC Onești achieved its first promotion to Divizia A after finishing 2nd in the 1997–98 season, following a close battle with series winners Astra Ploiești, and winning the promotion play-off match held at Nitramonia Stadium in Făgăraș against Electroputere Craiova, 2–1, through Ionel Iriza’s golden goal.
+The team, coached by Toader Șteț, consisted of Floria, Mandric, Jercălau, Achim, Artimon, Pârvu, Masati, Moldoveanu, Fl.
+Munteanu, Urâtu, Goiceanu, Bârsan, G. Gorga, Iriza, Decu and D. Oprea.

 At the end of his first Divizia A championship, FC Onești took 14th place out of 18 participants.
 The following year, FC Onești took the 16th place, a relegated position at the end of the championship.

+Returned to Divizia B, Onești competed in Series I, finishing 10th in the 2000–01 season and 7th in 2001–02.
+In the 2002–03 season, the team was initially coached by Jean Gavrilă, but he was dismissed at the end of October, when the team was just one point behind leaders Politehnica Iași after nine rounds, and he was replaced by Petre Grigoraș, who led the team to a 3rd-place finish.

 The club was dissolved in the middle of the 2003–04 Divizia B season, after its main sponsor, RAFO, withdrew its support.

 The club was refounded in 2009 under the name of FCM Onești.

 In the summer of 2012, the club was renamed once again, as FCM Dinamo Onești.
 For three years the club played in Liga IV.
 The club was dissolved once again, in 2015.